Twenty-five start-up companies have emerged from the SUTD-MIT IDC. Some of these companies are described below.

 EdgeBotix is a start-up company incorporated in Singapore and dedicated to designing and delivering, at a low cost, the world’s first robust 3D printed educational robots called eBots. eBots provide an effective platform for students to learn on.
 Its simple physical interface design makes it robust and extremely easy to use compared to other educational robots.
 Its modular platform allows eBots to be easily integrated with various software packages, all the while meeting specific performance.
 The platform makes it easy to rapidly create prototypes as it supports many sensors and software packages.
 This results in a shorter time-to-market and gives EdgeBotix an advantage over its competitors.

-EdgeBotix was spun out of IDC-supported research projects at SUTD, and will partner with 3D printing companies, design software companies as well as institutions to provide a complete, versatile educational robotics solution.
+EdgeBotix was spun out of IDC-supported research projects at SUTD, and partnered with 3D printing companies, design software companies as well as institutions to provide a complete, versatile educational robotics solution.
 This ranges from fully assembled robots to various robot kits, all of which will be completely supported with content libraries and educational material.
 The current directors of EdgeBotix are Harsh Bhatt and Abhishek Gupta.
 The board of directors include Prof. Erik Wilhelm and Prof. Shaohui Foong.

 Halogram Asia Pte Ltd